 Cook the chopped bacon in a skillet on medium-low heat for 10 to 15 minutes or until crisp.
 Add the chopped onion and chili powder and cook for another 10 minutes.
 Add the garlic and cook for five minutes more until the onions are soft.

 Combine the bacon-onion mixture with the canned beans in a pot.
-Add salt and pepper, to taste.
+Add tomato paste and salt and pepper, to taste.
 Cook the beans on low for approximately 30 minutes (make sure you don’t overcook them as you don’t want the beans to get too mushy).
 You can serve them immediately or transfer to a crockpot and keep on warm.